 After a sizable gap, the Creel Pone "199-X" series resumes with this out-of-nowhere title that sort of blindsided the C.P. cognoscenti w/ its prior un-knowable-ness & confluence of cultural mile-markers...

 Fits neatly alongside prior C.P. chestnuts such as Günter Maas' "Klangbilder, Bilder und Klangbilder", Daniel Arfib's "Musique Numérique", & Þorkell Sigurbjörnsson's "La Jolla Good Friday I-II" in its streamlined, seasick adherence to alternate, non build-release forms.
-This Creel Pone replica edition micro-manages the sunbleached spread of Palazuelo's cover/rear images at the appointed 5/12th scale, along with the two gorgeous geometric wonders in the inner gatefold, the LPs/labels, and even a skinny vellum strip blowing up the text on the rear highlighting the processes at play herein to legibility.
+This Creel Pone replica edition micro-manages the sunbleached spread of Palazuelo's cover/rear images at the appointed 5/12th scale, along with the two gorgeous geometric wonders in the inner gatefold & the LP sides/labels.